It’s summer! Hopefully you are loaded up on sunscreen and bug spray because the sun and bugs are also celebrating vacation season.

 *C. Roxanne Rutledge and Jonathan F. Day, professors at the Florida Medical Entomology Laboratory, Entomology and Nematology Department, UF/IFAS Extension (2002) Revised July 2014.
 Visit the EDIS website at http://edis.ifas.ufl.edu.
 Mosquito Repellents1(ENY-671).
 Gainesville: University of Florida Institute of Food and Agricultural Sciences.
 Retrieved June 5th, 2019, from http://edis.ifas.ufl.edu/in419.

-As you can see, DEET is the most effective active ingredient, however, there are plant-derived active ingredients that have shown effectiveness as well.
-You should ask yourself the following questions when choosing a bug repellent:
+DEET is the most effective active ingredient.
+However, there are plant-derived active ingredients that have shown effectiveness as well.
+There fore, you should ask yourself the following questions when choosing a bug repellent:

 - Are you in an area where you know that mosquito-borne diseases are present?